-Referrals related to RAD employees, staff member or volunteers must be made to IPOC via email and followed up with a telephone call to the Duty LADO officer
+Referrals related to RAD employees, staff member or volunteers must be referred to the Head of HR / SSO who will decide on next steps.

 Please ensure that you have completed all sections of the form before submission.

 I acknowledge that the information provided on this form is complete and accurate as far as I am aware.